yiqiaoc11/Efficient-Fine-Tuning-of-GPT2-LLM/README.md

-# Parameter--Efficient Fine--Tuning-of GPT2 LLM
+# Parameter-Efficient Fine-Tuning of GPT2 LLM
 This is to compare a variety of ways to fine-tune a pretrained GPT2 model on different datasets.

 Supported Methods: